A severe TBI can cause serious side effects and will require intensive rehabilitative therapy.

 A severe TBI affects nearly every aspect of a person’s health and abilities.
 Some of the most common effects are:

-These effects are all very serious conditions, but many of them can be effectively treated with the right rehab approach.
+These effects are all very serious conditions, but you can treat many of them with the right rehab approach.

 Best Approaches to Severe TBI Recovery

 The main goal in severe TBI recovery is restoring your abilities.